Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Introduction

-In a DAG model, the research has been centered on the reconstruction of directed relations in observational and interventional studies \citep{van2013ell,oates2016estimating,heinze2018causal,zheng2018dags,yuan2019constrained}.
-For inference, Bayesian methods \citep{friedman2003being,luo2011bayesian,viinikka2020towards} have been popular.
+In a DAG model, the research has been centered on the reconstruction of directed relations in observational and interventional studies \citep{vandegeer2013ell,oates2016estimating,zheng2018dags,yuan2019constrained,li2023nonlinear}; see \citet{heinze2018causal} for a review.
+For uncertainty quantification, Bayesian methods \citep{friedman2003being,luo2011bayesian,viinikka2020towards} have been popular.
 Yet, statistical inference remains under-studied, especially for interventional models in high dimensions \citep{peters2016causal,rothenhausler2019causal}.
-Recently, for observational data, \citet{jankova2018inference} propose a debiased test of the strength of a single directed relation and \citet{li2019likelihood} derives a constrained likelihood ratio test for multiple directed relations.
+Recently, for observational data, \citet{jankova2018inference} propose a debiased test of a single directed relation, and \citet{li2020likelihood} derive a constrained likelihood ratio test for multiple directed relations.

 Despite progress, challenges remain.
-First, inferring directed relations requires identifying a certain DAG topological order \citep{van2013ell}, while the identifiability in a Gaussian DAG with unspecified interventions remains under-explored.
+First, inferring directed relations requires identifying a certain DAG topological order \citep{vandegeer2013ell}, while the identifiability in a Gaussian DAG with unspecified interventions remains under-explored.
 Second, the inferential results should agree with the acyclicity requirement for a DAG.
 As a result, degenerate and intractable situations can occur, making inference greatly different from the classical ones.
-Third, likelihood-based methods for learning the DAG topological order often use permutation search \citep{van2013ell} or continuous optimization subject to the acyclicity constraint \citep{zheng2018dags,yuan2019constrained}, where a theoretical guarantee of the actual estimate (instead of the global optimum) has not been established for these approaches. {Recently, an important line of work \citep{ghoshal2018learning,rajendran2021structure,rolland2022score} has focused on order-based algorithms with computational and statistical guarantees.
-However, in Gaussian DAGs, existing methods often rely on some error scale assumptions \citep{bulhmann2013inde}, which is sensitive to variable scaling like the common practice of standardizing variables.
-This drawback could limit their applications, especially in causal inference, as causal relations are typically invariant to scaling.}
+Third, likelihood-based methods for learning the DAG topological order often use permutation search \citep{vandegeer2013ell} or continuous optimization subject to the acyclicity constraint \citep{zheng2018dags,yuan2019constrained}, where a theoretical guarantee of the actual estimate (instead of the global optimum) has not been established for these approaches.
+Recently, an important line of work \citep{ghoshal2018learning,rajendran2021structure,rolland2022score} has focused on order-based algorithms with computational and statistical guarantees.
+However, in Gaussian DAGs, existing methods often rely on some error scale assumptions \citep{peters2014identifiability}, which is sensitive to variable scaling like the common practice of standardizing variables.
+This drawback could limit their applications, especially in causal inference, as causal relations are typically invariant to scaling.